 - Attain career advancement based on a demonstrated ability to apply and expand fundamental engineering principles to the analysis and design of engineering projects, incorporate professional codes and standards, and be aware of social, economic and environmental impacts.

-- Be an effective and competent communicator regarding civil engineering systems and processes.
+- Be effective and competent communicators regarding civil engineering systems and processes.

 - Establish a path for life-long learning and continuous professional development through graduate education, short-courses, service on professional committees, and attendance at conferences.